 Cover stories usually focus on Canadian trends, issues and ministry initiatives of interest to Evangelicals.
 But feature articles can also include: service articles (“how to” pieces, treating topics from prayer to websites); analysis articles explaining a trend or phenomenon; faith profiles of people or ministries; slices of life that help readers understand their own experiences; background articles such as an overview of new Bible translations or books in a particular field; and transformation stories that show how a situation was turned around.

-Three other kinds of features which Faith Today publishes occasionally are the long-form interview, the essay and the news feature.
+Three other kinds of features which Faith Today publishes occasionally are long-form interviews, essays and news features.

 Our longer interviews are usually conducted by staff, but we welcome suggestions of people who should be interviewed.
 An interview can be a great solution to the problem of having an expert with something important to say but who doesn't have the time to write or the facility to write in a popular style appropriate to a magazine.